DHS After School Program

 “Cheating” means giving or receiving an unfair, dishonest, or deceitful advantage over others in school work.
 This includes, but is not limited to, the following:

-- looking onto another student’s examination for information or allowing a student to look your work;
+looking onto another student’s examination for information or allowing a student to look at your work;

 Any incident of academic dishonesty is considered a violation of the school code of conduct.
 Violations of academic integrity result in both academic and disciplinary consequences.
 There are two types of infractions: “violations” and “serious violations.”